-Option 6, the regulation of private hospitals for quality by an independent regulator, is considered to be the least cost/greatest benefit option by the working group.
-This model is favoured over option 5 as it removes any perceived conflict of interest on the part of the Minister for Health and Human Services and the Department of Health and Human Services by providing for a clear administrative separation of the regulatory and service delivery roles of Government.
+The Regulatory Impact Statement considered Option 6, the regulation of private hospitals for quality by an independent regulator, to be the least cost/greatest benefit option.
+This model was favoured over option 5 as it removed any perceived conflict of interest on the part of the Minister for Health and Human Services and the Department of Health and Human Services by providing for a clear administrative separation of the regulatory and service delivery roles of Government.

-The application of strict bed caps on private hospitals is not considered to be in the public interest as restrictions on the bed supply are likely to lead to an artificially created market in bed licences leading to additional costs to private hospitals which are likely to be passed through as additional costs to consumers.
-However, a strong case can be made for limiting the availability of some specialty services where there are insufficient patients available to provide a critical mass to ensure the maintenance of skills, the recruitment and retention of specialist staff and support for teaching and research.
+The Regulatory Impact Statement recommended that the application of strict bed caps on private hospitals should not be included in the new regulatory framework.
+Such bed caps were not considered to be in the public interest as restrictions on the bed supply were likely to lead to an artificially created market in bed licences leading to additional costs to private hospitals which would be likely to be passed through as additional costs to consumers.
+However, the Review Group considered that a strong case could be made for limiting the availability of some specialty services where there were insufficient patients available to provide a critical mass to ensure the maintenance of skills, the recruitment and retention of specialist staff and support for teaching and research.

-Decisions on the limiting of specialty services would need to be based on clinical considerations around service quality and be dependent on established clinical practice and service provision guidelines (e.g. Australian Health Technology Advisory Committee superspecialty guidelines, National Health and Medical Research Council clinical practice guidelines, Royal Colleges guidelines on clinical practice, State Health Authorities specialty service planning guidelines etc.).
+The Regulatory Impact Statement recommended that decisions on the limiting of specialty services would need to be based on clinical considerations around service quality and be dependent on established clinical practice and service provision guidelines (e.g. Australian Health Technology Advisory Committee superspecialty guidelines, National Health and Medical Research Council clinical practice guidelines, Royal Colleges guidelines on clinical practice, State Health Authorities specialty service planning guidelines etc.).